vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff.md

 **default** all

 <div class="cmd">
-VDiff will choose a tablet from this cell to diff the source table(s) with the target tables
+VDiff will choose a tablet from this cell to diff the target tables with the source tables
 </div>

 #### --tablet_types
 **optional**\
-**default** primary,replica,rdonly
+**default** in_order:RDONLY,REPLICA,PRIMARY

 <div class="cmd">
 A comma separated list of tablet types that are used while picking a tablet for sourcing data.